 But as Andrew’s winning athletic career was coming to a close he began thinking of what would come next—both professionally and financially.
 It’s an issue many pro athletes face at some point, particularly as years of high earning come to a close.

 Taking Nothing for Granted

-“I was kind of surprised,” says Drew, who a few years ago built a division within Wealth Management that caters to the unique needs of athletes and entertainers.
-He was also gratified that his message struck a chord with Andrew.
-Many professional athletes land in financial hardship, not because they don’t earn enough—according to National Bureau of Economic Research study, 1-in-6 NFL players will file for bankruptcy within 12 years of leaving the league, despite averaging $3.2 million in earnings over their career—but because they don’t plan ahead and often end up making poor investment choices.
+Many professional athletes land in financial hardship, not because they don’t earn enough, but because they don’t plan ahead and often end up making poor investment choices.
+According to National Bureau of Economic Research study, 1-in-6 NFL players will file for bankruptcy within 12 years of leaving the league, despite averaging $3.2 million in earnings over their career.

 For Andrew, a 5-foot-6 receiver who had grown used to hearing others tell him how he would never make it as a pro, the importance of planning would be critical because he knew his path to the NFL wouldn’t be a traditional one.

 Instead of ingesting that negativity, Andrew focused on creating opportunities.
 He coached, became a contestant on the football reality show 4th and Long, and played in the Canadian league.
 All the while, he kept trying out for NFL teams.
 In 2011, his persistence paid off when he landed a spot on the roster of the St. Louis Rams.